jsmeya/threading-practice/README.md

 <br>

 ### Mutual Exclusion
-* Introduces the concept of mutual exclusion through a test banking platform.
+* Introduces the concept of mutual exclusion through a banking transfer program.
 * Isolates a critical section and applies a thread lock (```threading.Lock()```).